Mintbase/mintbase-js/packages/sdk/src/createMetadata/README.md

   noReference?: boolean;
   // explicit opt-in to make the NFT dynamic and allow future updates isDynamic?: boolean;
+  // Address of FT with which the mint shall be paid ftAddress?: string;
+  // Decimal places that the atomic unit of the FT represents ftDecimals?: string;
 };

 export type TokenMetadata = {